 How to Get Started

-The first step is a conversation with the person paying for the training.
+The first step?
+Let’s have a conversation.
 If you are the sales rep/participant, let’s talk about your sales challenges and expectations.
-If you are a manager or president, I want to hear more about the situation, your team’s strengths and weaknesses, etc. Call me at 781 – 934 – 7036 or hit this link and find a time on my calendar that works for you.
-If you are ready to go, click here and get enrolled.
+If you are a manager or president, I want to hear more about the situation, your team’s strengths and weaknesses, etc.

 Use the link above to set up a time to talk with me about coaching, training, or to hire me as a presenter (kickoff meetings, conferences, sales meetings, workshops, etc.)